AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 # Hello There

 French student here!
-I'm into Elixir and Phoenix, a bit of Devops and I really want to work with data intensive projects (and maybe AI ?) :)
+I'm into Elixir and Phoenix and I really want to work with data intensive projects (and maybe AI ?) :)

 ## Some stats because we all love stats